Shinianess/CIVonAsterisk/README.md

 - Replace `serversg` with your spoofer’s SIP peer name.
 - `392231` is the final callee extension; adjust as needed.

-### Spoofer‑Side Asterisk
+### 3rd party‑Side Asterisk

-Copy the code from `callee's Asterisk.conf` into your `extensions.conf`.
+Copy the code from `spoofer's Asterisk.conf` into your `extensions.conf`.

 **Tips**:
 - Replace `serverfr` with the callee’s SIP peer name used for callback routing.
 - Replace `serverca` with your callee’s SIP peer name that routes the called number.
-- When making call, `3922700` change it callID to '3922618' to spoof the number of the caller.
+- When making call, `3922700` spoof it callID to '3922618'.
-- When receiving call, `3922700` is the number to receive the forwarded call from 392231@serverca.
+- When receiving call, `3922700` receives the civ-enabled forwarded call from 392231@serverca.

 ---